akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "Nay, sire, this concerns Duke Conan's daughter, Agnes; she is fair and of marriageable age.
 They propose a match... with your son Godfrey."

 Henry's eyes narrowed, but he said nothing.
+Godfrey was one of his many sons, but lacked lands, great wealth or powerful allies.
+Men pressed upon such sons, hoping to bend the king through them.

-The Queen turned to face him fully, seeking reassurance.
+The Queen turned to face the King fully, seeking reassurance.

 "Is it not a clever move, my lord?
 Why, even old Alain (the Duke's father) gives us his blessing."